RosyArts/amanda/README.md

 The Estrogen, which occurs naturally as the female sex hormone, serves as a replacement to Testosterone.
 The Anti-androgen serves to supress the body's production of Testosterone or to make the body less sensitive to Testosterone.
 Cyproterone Acetate does a bit of both.

-Along with these medications, you receive blood tests to keep track of your estrogen and testosterone levels.
-You also generally receive a test of liver function, as Cyproterone Acetate can, usually in high doses, rarely cause liver issues due to a side effect of increasing the number of liver enzymes present.
+Along with these medications, you receive blood tests (Once per 3 months in the first year, 2-3 times a year afterwards) to keep track of your estrogen and testosterone levels.
+You also generally receive an initial test of liver function, as Cyproterone Acetate can, usually in high doses, rarely cause liver issues due to a side effect of increasing the number of liver enzymes present.
 This has only been reported to happen in very high dosages of the medicine (>100-300mg /day) when it is used as a prostate cancer treatment.
-The typical dosage for Hormone Replacement Therapy is 12.5mg /day, far lower than the range at which it is potentially dangerous.
+The typical dosage for Hormone Replacement Therapy is 12.5mg /day, a level at which the risk profile is not to worry about.

 Estradiol Valerate is prescribed at a rate of 2-3mg/day.
 Any health risks associated with taking it should not alarm you, because this very drug is naturally in your body at a higher level than this HRT dosage can provide to someone born male.
 Just to be comprehensive, though, risks include Venous Thromboembolism (Blood clotting), Breast Cancer, and Benign tumour growth.